RayHightower/RayHightower.com/_posts/2020-02-03-sam-zell-solves-business-puzzles.markdown

 ### Devouring Books

 With the launch of [Bridgetown Partners](https://bridgetownpartners.com), I find myself devouring books on all aspects of commercial real estate.
 Articles, too.
 Topics include syndication, taxation, cash flow analysis, raising private money, and... biography.
 Well-written biographies are fascinating because you get to explore the subject before they become the fully-formed high-achiever who attracts the attention of a biographer.
-Zell's biography does not disappoint.
+Zell's autobiography succeeds on this mission.